The Secret Lives of Mesoamerican Slipper Orchids

 Some of the larger cliff-hanging Cypripedium irapeanum shown here actually had dynamite placement flags stuck in the hillside behind them when they were photographed; this particular population was obliterated when the road was widened later that year.
 Likewise, a few hard-headed local orquídiotas in Guatemala and México insist on removing any conspicuous cypripediums of all three yellow-flowered species from habitat every year, even in protected areas and despite their fastidious nature and near impossibility to cultivate.
 Phragmipedium humboldtii localities in Mesoamerica are now closely-guarded secrets because of commercial and hobbyist collecting pressures.
 Misguided reforestation efforts in the region that replace fragile and diverse mixed oak forest habitats and mesic cloud forest ecosystems with pine (Pinus species) or Mexican cypress (Cupressus lusitanica) monocultures aren’t helping either.
 The slipper orchid victims of the selfishness of amateur collectors, uncontrolled development and ham-fisted agroforestry usually die slower than dynamited plants but, invariably, die they do.

 Slipper orchids are remarkable plants worthy of continued study in the field and cultivation.
 Their amazing flowers inspire cupidity whenever they’re found by man in nature.
 Sadly, and like other commercially valuable wild plants, their beauty is both a blessing and a curse.

-Some of the most beautiful photos shown here were taken by Fred Muller, but Ron Parsons, Edgar Alfredo Mó and Peter Rockstroh also assisted by contributing some valuable images.
-These are attributed correspondingly.
-Many thanks to them!
-All the rest are mine.
+Many of the most beautiful photos shown here were taken by Fred Muller, but Ron Parsons, Edgar Alfredo Mó and Peter Rockstroh also assisted by contributing some valuable images.
+These are attributed correspondingly and a heartfelt thanks to all.
+The untagged images are mine.